 Examples and elaboration:

-How Do You Form an Adverb In Spanish?
+How Do You Say Adverb In Spanish?

 Illustrations:

-‘Constante’ becomes ‘constantemente’ (constantly).
+‘Constante’ is transformed into ‘constantemente’ (constantly).

 Spanish Adverbs of Time